tracef/todo-list/README.md

 **As a user, I want to be able to:**

-* View a list of tasks
+* View a list of tasks - complete
-* Add new tasks via mouse and keyboard
+* Add new tasks - complete
-* Delete existing tasks via mouse and keybord
+* Delete existing tasks - complete
-* Mark tasks as complete/incomplete via mouse and keyboard
+* Mark tasks as complete/incomplete - complete
 * Interact with my list at a later time
 * Re-order tasks